17 Best Eating Habits for People With Diabetes

 You eat lots of fiber

 “Although the glycemic index of foods is a bit controversial, the quality of carbohydrates in the diet matters,” says Massey.
 Refined carbohydrates (like white bread, pretzels, chips) have been linked to higher rates of insulin resistance.
 One study, published 2018 in the journal BMJ, found a direct relationship between refined carbs and obesity, type 2 diabetes, cardiovascular disease, and some cancers.
 Limit processed products made with white flours and added sugars.
-Instead, focus on healthy snacks that are high in fiber and made with whole grains, like a string cheese stick and a few whole grain crackers, air-popped popcorn, and peanut butter.
+Instead, focus on healthy, diabetes-friendly snacks that are high in fiber and made with whole grains, like a string cheese stick and a few whole grain crackers, air-popped popcorn, and peanut butter.
+(Curious?
+Find out if eating too much sugar can cause diabetes.)

 You plan for exercise